 Under the terms of the Bond Resolution, the Administration may withdraw moneys free and clear of the pledge and lien of the Bond Resolution at any time subject to certain limitations.
 See "SECURITY FOR THE BONDS - Cash Flow Statements and Certificates."
-The Administration is contemplating a withdrawal from the Bond Resolution to make a contribution to the Business Lending Program (as defined in APPENDIX B hereto).
+The Administration expects to make a withdrawal from the Bond Resolution in an amount not to exceed \$5,000,000 to make a contribution to the Business Lending Program (as defined in APPENDIX B hereto).
 See APPENDIX B - "THE DEPARTMENT AND THE ADMINISTRATION - Business Lending Program."
+Such funds, if withdrawn, would be deposited to the General Bond Reserve Fund and would continue to be assets of the Administration until such time as they are applied to finance specific commercial business projects when the related financing closes.
 Any such withdrawal would be made in compliance with the Bond Resolution's requirements for withdrawals free and clear of the pledge and lien of the Bond Resolution.
 In no event will the Administration make a withdrawal from the Bond Resolution which would adversely affect the ratings of the Bonds.
 In the event of such a withdrawal, the Administration would not expect to reimburse the Bond Resolution for the funds withdrawn.